jackpocket/paysafe/README.md

 Or install directly with `gem install paysafe`.

-To try out the gem, just follow the Development section instructions as the built in setup script will help you provide the necessary API info.
+To try out the gem, just follow the Development section instructions as the built in setup script will direct you on how to provide the necessary API info.

 ## Usage